miaochenlu/exploring/src/site/notes/Prefetcher/Prefetchers on Commercial CPUs.md

 * For Forward state, set the stream state = DONE whe the L2 home line reaches the end of the 4K page
 * For Backward state, set the stream state = DONE when the L2 home line reaches the begining of the 4K page.
 ### Bitmap Filter (For each stream)
-* Before a prefetch request is sent to L2Q, check againsga
+* Before a prefetch request is sent to L2Q, check again
 * Update the bitmap filter bit corresponding the prefetch addres
 ### L2Q credit
 * only send prefetch request to L2Q when there's L2Q credit available (eb_pref_req_credit_avail_mnnnh)